What is Anaemia?

 - Malformations of the thumb (example polydactyly)

-- Cancer: Cancer of the blood may also be associated with Fanconi’s anaemia.
+Cancer: Cancer of the blood may also be associated with Fanconi’s Anemia.
 The most common form of cancer is Acute Myeloid Leukaemia.

 What is Dyskeratosis Congenital?

 It is a diagnostic triad of conditions which include dysplastic nails, lacy reticular pigmentation of the oral mucosa and oral leukoplakia.

 - Premature aging such as greying of hair

 - Progressive bone marrow suppression at any age which may include any combination of the cytopenias including Aplastic Anemia.